-Competency-based assessment materials are designed to ensure each learner has achieved all the outcomes (skills and knowledge) to the level of the qualification.
-Competency-based training is based on performance standards that have been set by industry.
-Students will receive documentation showing any competencies achieved for the VET course undertaken.
+Competency-based assessment materials are designed to ensure each learner has the opportunity to achieve all the outcomes (skills and knowledge) to the level of the qualification.
+Students will receive documentation showing all competencies achieved for the VET course undertaken.

-Board Developed VET courses are classified as Category B subjects and ONLY ONE can contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
+Board Developed VET courses can contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
 These courses have an optional HSC examination.
 Students wishing to include a VET course in the ATAR calculation must sit the HSC examination after they have completed a minimum of 4 Preliminary and/or HSC units.